SARC Preparation Guide for Nonpublic SchoolsA nonpublic nonsectarian school guide for publishing a School Accountability Report Card (SARC).

 - First, if a particular reporting element is not applicable (such as graduation rate data for a school whose mission does not involve "graduation" in the conventional sense), this reporting element does not need to be included in the completed report card.

 - Second, if there are no data or other information available for a particular reporting element (such as state assessment results in a case where the students are not required to be tested), this reporting element does not need to be included in the completed report card.

 For most NPS schools, the report card should include at least contact information, a school description and mission statement, a narrative about opportunities for parental involvement, a description of the school's facility conditions and safety plans, information about staff qualifications, and a description of the educational materials that are used at the school.
 Additional information about the school that might be of interest to parents and the community may be added.

 Step 5: Post SARCs to the school or agency website.

 The intention of the CDE Find a SARC web page is to make SARCs easily available for parents, guardians, and community members.
 After SARCs are locally prepared and approved by the school's local governing board, LEAs must submit their SARCs to the CDE via the SARC Web Application (populate online or upload a URL).
 The NPS schools with access to the Internet must make their current SARCs available through the Internet.
 The CDE recommends that NPS School also post their SARCs on their school's website.

 Step 6: Notify parents about the SARC.

-Notify parents about the availability of the SARC.
-Provide instructions about how the SARC can be obtained both through the Internet and on paper (upon request).
-Encourage schools to have copies of the SARC available in the school office and at public forums, such as parent information events.
+Notify parents about the purpose and availability of the SARC.
+Provide instructions about how the SARC can be obtained both through the Internet, and on paper (upon request).
+The CDE recommends that schools have copies of their SARC available in the school's office and at public forums, such as parent information events.